ibm-cloud-docs/account/iam-apikeys_services.md

 Review the following example:

 1. Use the HTTP header Authorization.
-2. Prefix the IAM access token with the literal `Bearer: Bearer eyJhbGciOiJSUzI1Ng...`.
+2. Prefix the IAM access token with the literal `Bearer eyJhbGciOiJSUzI1Ng...`.
 3. Add the prefixed IAM access token to the HTTP header: `Authorization: Bearer eyJhbGciOiJSUzI1Ng...`.

 ```bash